 - notebook for taking notes and for paper for writing and turning in short assignments on site to be handed in, preferably without those ripped shreds at the left-hand margin

 - addresses of friends and relatives for the wish-you-were-here postcards; the clever will bring addresses on pre-printed labels.
-(And yes, even in--nay, especially in--this this electronic age, a physical postcard makes an impression greater than adding to one's family's refrigerator clutter.)
+(And yes, even in--nay, especially in--this this electronic age, a physical postcard makes an impression greater than an occasional e-mail.
+When's the last time you ever saw an e-mail print-out on your aunt's refrigerator?)

 - passport--Enough said.

-- camera and extra batteries or charger (Even a cheap camera is OK.
+- camera and extra batteries or charger.
+Even a cheap camera is OK.
 Most people have found it wise to bring lots of excess digital camera card capacity, since we can't rely on having access to a computer with the software to download the photos.)
-AA batteries are available for sale in Greece, but you should have a supply with you for convenience.
-A good idea is to have one camera card to change each week, even if it's not full; that way even if you lose your camera, you won't lose all your photos.
+AA batteries are available for sale in Greece, but it's convenient to tote a couple of extras.
+A good idea is to have one camera card to change each week or so, even if it's not full; that way even if you lose your camera, you won't lose all your photos.
+(This happened once.)

 - personal music player and charger.
 But be sure that the headphones/earbuds are such that someone sitting in the next bus seat will not hear your music when played at volumes you usually play it at.
 If your headphones fail this test, then leave the entire unit at home and imagine the music instead.
-Personal earbuds tend to be of higher quality than what airlines provide, too; and some airlines are charging for theirs.
+Personal earbuds tend to be of higher quality than what airlines provide, too; and some airlines are charging for theirs; so you might want to not put them in your checked bag.

-- an extra bag, folded up tightly, to serve as an additional carry-on for the return trip, in case you accumulate more things than you leave the U.S. with.
+- an extra bag, folded up tightly, to serve as a carry-on for the return trip, in case you accumulate more things than you leave the U.S. with.

 - contact lens equipment; preferably an extra pair.
 One of our students once lost one at the beach.
 Also beware that the saltiness of the sea and the dryness and heat of the air makes most contact wearers go through more eye-drops than they are used to going through.